This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 San Sebastián – Bilbao – Pamplona – Torla Ordesa – Ainsa – Zaragoza – Barcelona or Madrid

-In the northern Spain foothills of the Pyrenees, Pamplona is a town with a compact and enticing casco antiguo and a hulk of a citadel to visit.
+In the northern Spanish foothills of the Pyrenees, Pamplona is a town with a compact and enticing casco antiguo and a hulk of a citadel to visit.
 From its powerful fortress city history to the modern-day Fiestas de San Fermin (Running of the Bulls festival), this city is as swashbuckling and red-blooded as they come.

 Visit in early July for the festival and nine days of riotous partying and entertainment, but book early as thousands of visitors descend and everything gets booked up at least nine months in advance.
+We missed the festival but spent a memorable weekend bar-hopping in Pamplona, getting a taste of local hospitality and plenty of party vibes.

 From Pamplona, the mountains are enticingly close.
-Torla-Ordesa is the nearest village to the breathtaking Ordesa y Monte Perdido National Park where you can explore lush meadows, gushing waterfalls, and incredible gorges formed by glaciers millions of years ago.
+Torla-Ordesa is the nearest village to the breathtaking Ordesa y Monte Perdido National Park, where you can explore lush meadows, gushing waterfalls, and incredible gorges formed by glaciers millions of years ago.

-From here, it’s south to Zaragoza, famous for the Baroque Nuestra Señora del Pilar basilica, a pilgrimage site with a shrine to the Virgin Mary and the Mudéjar-style Aljafería Palace, an 11th-century Moorish palacio.
+Next, we headed south to Zaragoza, famous for the Baroque Nuestra Señora del Pilar basilica, a pilgrimage site with a shrine to the Virgin Mary and the Mudéjar-style Aljafería Palace, an 11th-century Moorish palacio.
 Together with La Seo Cathedral, the Mudéjar architecture of Aragon forms a UNESCO World Heritage Site.

 Where to Stay